sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-17-jekyll-with-environment-variable-and-multiple-config-files.md

   published: true
   tags: [Jekyll]
   date: 2015-10-17 22:05:00 +5:30
+  keywords: "jekyll , _config.yml, environment variable"
+  summary: "How to use jekyll environment variable, How to use multiple _config.yml files"
 ---

 When we write a new post in jekyll we usually made changes in <code>_config.yml</code> for our local/development environment like :-